mac-n/mac-n.github.io/index.md

 However, this architectural modification severely impacted performance on the Lorenz data (mean loss 5.725, SD = 1.118) compared to both the standard network (mean loss 0.021, SD = 0.004; t = -10.207, p < 0.00001) and the base PPN.
 Language modeling showed no significant improvement (mean loss 3.661, SD = 0.649 vs 3.240, SD = 0.339; t = -1.150, p = 0.283).

-For language data specifically, pattern activations at word boundaries (Figure 6) and character-pattern associations (Figure 7) revealed limited structural organization, suggesting the current architecture may be suboptimal for discrete symbolic sequences.
+For language data specifically, pattern activations at word boundaries (Figure 6) and character-pattern associations (Figure 7) revealed limited structural organization, suggesting the current architecture is not well suited for detecting useful patterns in this simple language prediction task.
+This lack of structural organisation in the network's patterns corresponds with the poor performance of the network in prediction, just as the clear structure of the patterns trained on Lorenz data in Figures 1 and 2 corresponds with increased prediction accuracy in the PPN.

 ![Figure 6](/images/Fig8.png)
 [Figure 6: Layer 0 pattern activation at word boundaries, showing limited differentiation between boundary and non-boundary positions.]